 - Expectation of support beyond what is available

 - Lack of active participation in own learning.

 - Low academic skills, especially in writing and reading.

-- Lack of awareness of necessary compensating and/or accommodating strategies.
+- Lack of awareness of necessary compensating and/or modification strategies.

 - Not asking for help or using the recommendations of disability support service providers until after failure has already occurred.

 Don't become one of those statistics.
 Your success is dependent on your planning.
 Get actively involved NOW.

 Does this sound daunting?
 The trick is to start early and be actively involved in your planning for success in both high school and college.
 Use the resources available to you including: